Energy-Latency Aware Intelligent Reflecting Surface Aided Multi-cell Mobile Edge Computing

 \subsubsection{Impact of Different Numbers of Cell-edge Users of BCD-FP-DC and Benchmarks}

 As shown in Fig. \ref{Cost_algor_users}, the total cost increases rapidly with the growing number of cell-edge users.
 Both BCD-FP-DC and BCD-MSE have similar performance over the entire range of cell-edge users.
-Our proposed BCD-FP-DC algorithm outperforms all the benchmarks with the different number of cell-edge users.
+The random-phase IRS can enhance the system performance compared to the scheme without using IRS when there are few mobile cell-edge users.
+However, as the number of users increases, the random-phase IRS may cause interference, leading to performance degradation.
+Our proposed BCD-FP-DC algorithm outperforms all the benchmarks with different numbers of cell-edge users.
 The IRS can help improve the performance of multi-cell MEC because all the algorithms (SA, BCD-SA, BCD-MSE, BCD-FP-DC) with IRS outperform the multi-cell MEC system without the help of the IRS.